linx3273/Applock/README.md

 # Submissions
 - Video - to be added
-- PPT - to be added
+- Logic Flow - to be added

 # Using the app
 - Download the app  here